Two years ago we had a rare family outing at the Dallas Museum of Art

 |

-Should we think of how MapReduce works this seemingly infinite table fittingly resembling
+Should we think of how MapReduce works this infinite table fittingly resembling

 conveyor belt looks like a result of split-apply-combine on food items from Foodscape universe.
-Indeed, each vertical group is a combination of the same type of finished and plated food combined into variably sized groups and ready to serve (better quality image found here).
-One can imagine an invisible hand of MapReduce process grouping and arranging items as they flow over conveyor belt.
+Indeed, each vertical group is a combination of the same type of finished and plated food combined into variably sized groups and ready to serve.
+One can imagine an invisible hand of MapReduce process grouping and arranging items as they feed into and flow over the conveyor belt.

 No comments: